VanishInbox

 Instant

 Blocking a sender tells your email client to automatically delete or divert any future emails from that address.
-This is useful for persistent senders that your spam filter keeps missing.
-Note that determined spammers can change their sending address to bypass blocks — so blocking is most effective against known, consistent senders.
+Use this for persistent senders your spam filter keeps missing.
+Determined spammers can change their sending address to bypass blocks, so blocking works best against known, consistent senders.

 5. 05